-The body can only metabolize at a certain rate, no matter the amount ingested.
-This is dependent on body mass, liver function, and genetic factors but for men is typically about 1 drink metabolized per hour.
-This means that if someone were to drink 4 drinks very quickly they would still be getting drunk long after they actually finished drinking.
-In this manner, the short term effects can intensify even after someone has stopped drinking or even gone to sleep¹.
+The body can only metabolize alcohol at a certain rate, no matter the amount ingested.
+This rate of metabolism varies between people and is dependent on body mass, liver function, and genetic factors.
+This means that if someone were to drink four drinks very quickly, they would still be getting drunk long after they actually finished drinking.
+Because of this, the short term effects can intensify even after someone has stopped drinking or even gone to sleep.
+2

-While alcohol has fairly minor direct effects the longer it is regularly used, the more drastically the risks escalate.
+While alcohol usually has a small impact in the short-term, the longer it is regularly used, the more serious the risks become.
 After about a month of daily use, the body will begin to buildup a tolerance to alcohol.
-This means that 2 things will begin to happen.
-First off, neurological changes known as “downregulation” will require someone to drink more alcohol to produce the same result.
-This means that neurotransmitters such as GABA and glutamate, as well as serotonin and dopamine will begin to have reduced efficiency and lowered levels.
+First off, neurological changes known as “downregulation” will mean that someone needs to drink more alcohol to produce the same results.
 Likewise, metabolic changes occur which results in the body clearing alcohol from the blood more quickly, meaning that someone will feel drunk for a shorter time.
 Additionally, the faster clearance rate will result in someone having a more intense and rapid comedown from alcohol intoxication.

 There are a variety of conditions that can worsen the normal damage done by alcohol and many of these are actually caused by chronic alcohol abuse.
 This acts like a snowball effect, getting worse and worse over time.
-For example, the liver takes the brunt of the impact for alcohol metabolism, and will subsequently have reduced function.
-This has a cascade effect on every other body system since the liver is responsible for clearing unwanted toxins from the blood and partially for synthesizing nutrients and proteins.
-Additionally, the body will preferentially metabolize alcohol calories over food calories, so even if someone eats while drinking they are getting less nutrition from the food as they would eating it without alcohol¹.
+For example, the liver takes the brunt of the impact of alcohol metabolism and will begin to function less effectively.
+This has a cascade effect on every other organ in the body since the liver is responsible for clearing unwanted toxins from the blood and for synthesizing nutrients and proteins.
+Additionally, the body will begin to prioritize alcohol metabolism over food metabolism, so even if someone eats while drinking they are getting less nutrition from the food as they would eating it without alcohol.

 These changes along with continued damage to the liver, intestines, brain, kidneys, and heart can produce a wide variety of chronic health issues.
-Some of these can heal with abstinence, but others are permanent.
-Some of the common risks associated with long term alcohol use may include:
+Some of these can heal with continued abstinence, but others are permanent.
+Some of the common risks associated with long term alcohol use may include: 4, 5, 6

-- Increased Susceptibility to Seizures: Glutamate excitotoxicity and repeated episodes of alcohol withdrawal are known to lower the seizure threshold, making seizures much more likely.
+- Increased Susceptibility to Seizures: Repeated episodes of alcohol withdrawal are known to lower the seizure threshold, through a process known as kindling, making seizures much more likely.

 - Fibrosis: Moderate scarring of the liver and an indicator of progression to full-blown cirrhosis; can also cause portal hypertension.

-- Cirrhosis: Significant scarring and severely reduced function of the liver due to alcohol-induced damage.
+- Cirrhosis: Significant scarring and severely reduced function of the liver.

-- Hepatic Steatosis: Buildup of fatty cells in your liver due to alcoholism, can cause liver swelling and reduced function.
+- Hepatic Steatosis: Buildup of fatty cells in the liver due to alcoholism; can cause liver swelling and reduced function.